serpapi/serpapi-ruby/README.md

 ## Search API advanced usage with Google search engine

 This example dives into all the available parameters for the Google search engine.
- The set of parameters is extensive and depends on the search engine you choose.
+The set of parameters is extensive and depends on your chosen search engine.

 ```ruby
 # load gem